eagomezc/Machine-Learning-and-RA-treatment/README.md

-# Machine Learning models to predict response to DMARD treatment in rheumatoid arthritis patients using lipid mediator profiles
+# Blood pro-resolving mediators as biomarkers to predict the response of DMARD treatment in rheumatoid arthritis patients

 # Overview: